Apples, beans and oats. All 3 of these foods are great for helping lower cholesterol, slow blood sugar rise and control hunger!

 As the weather turns cool I seem to crave heavier foods and more carbs like fresh baked warm cookies!
 But if you are like me you can’t make those too often and still fit into your favorite jeans.
 So I thought I would share 3 of my favorite fall foods that are a little more waistline friendly.

-#2 Bean Soups.
-Chili is one of my favorites.
+Chili is one of my favorite fall meals.
 I almost always make it in the crock pot and here’s a little tip . . . when you are browning ground beef make and extra pound, throw in freezer and when you want to make chili you just have to pull it out and dump everything in the crockpot.

 Here’s my favorite Chili Recipe (with helpful hints)